influxdata/telegraf/plugins/inputs/gtfs/README.md

 This input plugin can be used to gather vehicle positions, trip updates and service alerts from a GTFS-realtime feed.
-[GTFS-realtime](https://developers.google.com/transit/gtfs-realtime) is an extension of [GTFS](https://developers.google.com/transit/gtfs).
+[GTFS-realtime](https://developers.google.com/transit/gtfs-realtime) is an extension of the [General Transit Feed Specification](https://developers.google.com/transit/gtfs).

 ### Configuration